-S439 BMPs for In-Water and Over-Water Fueling
+S439 BMPs for In-Water and Overwater Fueling

 Description of Pollutant Sources: BMPs in this section apply to businesses and public agencies that operate a facility used for the transfer of fuels from a stationary pumping station to vehicles or equipment in water.
 This type of fueling station includes aboveground or underground fuel storage facilities, which may be permanent or temporary.
 Fueling stations include facilities such as, but not limited to, commercial gasoline stations, port facilities, marinas, private fleet fueling stations, and boatyards.